awsdocs/aws-sdk-for-javascript-v3/doc_source/api-gateway-invoking-lambda-browser-script.md

   ExpressionAttributeValues: {
     ":topic": { S: date },
   },
-  // Set the projection expression, which the the attributes that you want.
+  // Set the projection expression, which are the attributes that you want.
   ProjectionExpression: "firstName, phone",
-  TableName: "TABLE_NAME",
+  TableName: "Employees",
 };
 ```

 ## Scanning the DynamoDB table<a name="api-gateway-invoking-lambda-scan-table"></a>

-First create an async/await function called `sendText` to publish a text message using the Amazon SNS `PublishCommand`\.
-Then, add a `try` block pattern that scans the DynamoDB table for employees with their work anniversry today, and then calls the `sendText` function to send these employees a text message\.
+First, create an async/await function called `sendText` to publish a text message using the Amazon SNS `PublishCommand`\.
+Then, add a `try` block pattern that scans the DynamoDB table for employees with their work anniversary today, and then calls the `sendText` function to send these employees a text message\.
 If an error occurs the `catch` block is called\.

 The following code snippet shows this step\. \(See [Bundling the Lambda function](#api-gateway-invoking-lambda-full) for the full example\.\)

 ```
-exports.handler = async (event, context, callback) => {
+// Helper function to send message using Amazon SNS. exports.handler = async () => {
   // Helper function to send message using Amazon SNS. async function sendText(textParams) {
     try {
-      const data = await snsClient.send(new PublishCommand(textParams));
+      await snsClient.send(new PublishCommand(textParams));
       console.log("Message sent");
     } catch (err) {
       console.log("Error, message not sent ", err);
     }
   }
   try {
-    // Scan the table to check identify employees with work anniversary today. const data = await dynamoClient.send(new ScanCommand(params));
+    // Scan the table to identify employees with work anniversary today. const data = await dynamoClient.send(new ScanCommand(params));
-    data.Items.forEach(function (element, index, array) {
+    data.Items.forEach(function (element) {
       const textParams = {
         PhoneNumber: element.phone.N,
         Message:
             "Hi " +
             element.firstName.S +
             "; congratulations on your work anniversary!",
       };
       // Send message using Amazon SNS.
       sendText(textParams);